prashant-kikani/prashant-kikani.github.io/_posts/2020-11-2-best-quotes-2.markdown

 18.

-> "I know you won’t believe me, but the highest form of human excellence is to question one-self & others." -Socrates
+> "I know you won't believe me, but the highest form of human excellence is to question one-self & others." -Socrates

 The attitude of "question everything" is gold.
 Don't blindly believe what someone tells us without giving it a thought yourself.